 You can “modify” your Nerf gun.

-Searching Youtube for “Nerf mod” will unearth a whole community that has made a hobby of frankensteining and toolboxing Nerf products.
-These enthusiasts significantly alter their blasters to optimize its function and exceed age restriction technology.
+Searching Youtube for “Nerf mod” will unearth a whole community that has made a hobby of Frankensteining and toolboxing Nerf products.
+These enthusiasts significantly alter their blasters to optimize their function and exceed age restriction technology.
 The possibilities are endless if you have the time and technical skills.
 You can take a blaster apart and add stronger springs to increase range, or cut out air restrictors for more power.
 Some people will mesh multiple guns together to make a “best of both worlds” blaster.
 Repainting it to look more space-age or realistic is an easy modification for any skill level.

 There’s a real-life zombie war.

 And the humans are using Nerf guns.
-Campus’, neighborhoods, conventions, and communities around the world join in on an advanced game of tag called Humans vs. Zombies.
+Campuses, neighborhoods, conventions, and communities around the world join in on an advanced game of tag called Humans vs. Zombies.
 The basics: one Zombies starts as “it” and can infect the humans until there’s just one standing.
-The only defense the humans have, is Nerf darts, marshmallows, and socks.
+The only defense the humans have: Nerf darts, marshmallows, and socks.
 Yep, socks are used as a “grenade” type of ammo to ward off the undead.
 So if you’re looking for a way to get competitive with your new Nerf blaster, seek or start a local game of Humans vs. Zombies.

 Will you shoot your eye out?

 Short answer: Probably not.
 The original design concept was meant to make an active toy that was harmless enough for the indoors.
 That said, there’s still a potential danger if you’re shot in the eye (general rule of thumb: Don't throw anything at someone's eyes).
 That risk is increased, however, when the guns are modified or when purchasing off-brand (and cheaper) darts that tend to be firmer.